Skip to main content

 Terry Rhodes smiling in Carolina blue apparel

-Following our compass Letter from Dean
+Following our compass Letter from the Dean

 Interim Dean Terry Rhodes is delighted that this issue is devoted to Carolina students, faculty, staff and alumni who are making the world a better place in ways large and small.